 Maintenance of Cost Records and requirement of Cost Audit as prescribed under Section148(1) of the Companies Act 2013 are not applicable for the business activities carriedout by the Company.

 Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015reports on the Corporate Governance Business Responsibility and Management Discussion andAnalysis are attached to this Annual Report

 Board and its committees

 The details of the composition of the Board and its committees and various meetingsheld during the financial year are given in the Report on Corporate Governance that formspart of this Annual Report.

 All the Independent Directors of the Company have given declaration that they fulfil"independence" criteria stipulated in the Companies Act 2013 and Securitiesand Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015.

 Internal Financial Controls

-The Company prepared a comprehensive document on Internal Financial Controls (IFC) inline with the requirement under the Companies Act 2013 which included Entity LevelControls (ELC) Efficiency Controls Risk Controls Fraud Preventative ControlsInformation Technology General Controls (ITGC) and Internal Controls on FinancialReporting (ICFR).
+The Company has prepared a comprehensive document on Internal Financial Controls (IFC)in line with the requirements under the Companies Act 2013 which included Entity LevelControls (ELC) Efficiency Controls Risk Controls Fraud Preventative ControlsInformation Technology General Controls (ITGC) and Internal Controls on FinancialReporting (ICFR).
 A brief note on IFC including ICFR is enclosed to this Report asAnnexure A.

 The Risk Management Committee monitors the Risk management practices of the Company.The Committee meets periodically and reviews the potential risks associated with theCompanys business and discusses steps taken by the management to mitigate the same.